zyborg/VMBot/src/Zyborg.VMBot/README.md

 ### Routing Policy Specification

-If an additional tag with the name `vmbot:r53-routing` is found, it value will be parsed as a _Routing Policy Specification_ for the associated Route53 record.
+If an additional tag with the name `vmbot:r53-routing` is found, its value will be parsed as a _Routing Policy specification_ for the associated Route53 record.
 The specification is a string with the following components:

 ```code